dotlang/language/Enhancements.md

 `typename TT := int`
 `import myname := dsadsa`

-? - So we can have abstract class, and we can embed them, and then override their missing methods. but if A is abstract, B embeds A and implements A's methods, will calls to 'A's missing methods' be redirected to B's implementations?
+Y - So we can have abstract class, and we can embed them, and then override their missing methods. but if A is abstract, B embeds A and implements A's methods, will calls to 'A's missing methods' be redirected to B's implementations?
 If so, will B's implementations have access to private members of A?
 No. Definitely not. they are private. so in class A calling `this.method1` where method1 has no body, is OK and at runtime this will try to lookup methods in `this` (which can be of other types), and call it.
 We will face a lot of such questions or ambiguities.
 It is important to behave according to the rule of least surprise.
 We should exactly define behavior of each of language constructs.
 What about access to private methods?
 No it shouldn't have access.
 Implementing method is a member of container class.
 It does not have any type of special access to abstract class's fields or functions.